A good barbecue hamburger recipe is essential to every outdoor cook's repertoire.

 Line the press with plastic wrap for quick, easy removal of the patty.

 If you have to pull the patty out with your fingers, it will no longer be the beautiful hamburger patty that it once was.

 A burger press is definitely a handy tool to have around.

-If you looking for one, you can find them at Amazon.
+If you're interested in one, you can find them at Amazon.

 You want to add some seasonings to enhance the flavor of the meat, but not so much that it covers or masks the beefiness of the burger.

 Barbecue Hamburgers are relatively thin.
 This means you need to cook them quickly over medium high to high heat.
 This ensures that your burger gets a nice char on the outside before the inside gets overcooked and dry.

 I know you've seen people pushing a spatula down on a burger while it's cooking.
 Don't do this!

 This pushes the fat, along with the juiciness and flavor out of the burger.